I love dogs and I enjoy educating others about various breeds.

 They are also big-time barkers.
 They bark if the wind blows past their butt.
 They just love to bark.
 So while their size makes them ideal for apartments, your neighbors may not appreciate their sometimes incessant barking.
-Their barking can be curtailed to a certain degree, with training, but stopping them from barking altogether isn't going to happen—it's just part of their breed.
-Training them and housebreaking them early is essential if you do not want a tyrant on your hands (I personally have 4 little tyrants on my hands).
+Their barking can be curtailed to a certain degree with training, but stopping them from barking altogether isn't going to happen—it's just part of their breed.
+Training them and housebreaking them early is essential if you do not want a tyrant on your hands (I personally have four little tyrants on my hands).

 Min Pins are very spry and have larger-than-life personalities.
-They act as though they are a 100 lb dog, and generally have a lot of bravado.
-Pins can be very territorial, most especially when it comes to food, treats, and toys.
+They act as though they are a 100 lb dog, and they generally have a lot of bravado.
+Pins can be very territorial, especially when it comes to food, treats, and toys.
 So again, early socialization and training is key.

 They are bursting with personality and are really quite the little characters.
 Many Pin owners will tell you they would much rather turn off the TV and watch the antics of their Pins instead, which can provide hours of entertainment.
-They will jump, "dance", "talk" and "sing".
+They will jump, "dance," "talk," and "sing."
 If they want your attention, they will stop at nothing to get it.
 Mine will firmly nudge my arm while I'm on the computer, over and over, until they get my attention.
 And they really will keep at it until they get what they want.
-They are a type-A personality, and when other dogs live in the house, are almost always the alpha-dog.
+They are a type-A personality, and when other dogs live in the house, are almost always the alpha dog.

 Min Pins and Other Animals

 As for small animals, like rats, rabbits and guinea pigs, because of their original breed purpose, you need to be very careful.
-In my household, it's quite the paradox, as I am an avid rat lover and owner, and have been for over 15 years.
-Min Pins were bred to "rat", flush them out and kill them if caught.
+In my household, it's quite the paradox, as I am an avid rat lover and owner and have been for over 15 years.
+Min Pins were bred to "rat," flush them out, and kill them if caught.
 But I've never once had an issue with my rats and Pins in that sense.
 Never once.
 In fact, my Pins seem to almost know that the rats rule the school in my house.
 They will step aside for the rats and know under no uncertain terms, that the rats are off-limits for them to haggle or chase.
-Yet they will hunt down and kill a wild house mouse, in a millisecond.
-The dogs have grown up with the rats and supervised intensively until I knew there was not any kind of potential issue.
-All that being said, my experience is NOT the norm.
-Pins can have a very high prey drive, and despite my experience with my rats and Pins, I do not recommend this breed for a household with small animals like rats, mice, guinea pigs, rabbits (especially).
+Yet they will hunt down and kill a wild house mouse in a millisecond.
+The dogs have grown up with the rats and were supervised intensively until I knew there was not any kind of potential issue.
+All that being said, my experience is not the norm.
+Pins can have a very high prey drive, and despite my experience with my rats and Pins, I do not recommend this breed for a household with small animals like rats, mice, guinea pigs, or rabbits (especially).
 Again, it's not impossible, but not advised either.
 It's hard to rid them of that prey drive for small animals.

 Burrowing and Snuggling

 A charming habit of the Min Pin, which stems from their ratting heritage, is loving to burrow under blankets, pillows, anything they get into, and "hide" under.
 If your Pin is allowed to sleep in the bed, they will almost certainly sleep under the covers, as opposed to on top of them.
 Special "sack-like" beds for dogs that like to burrow, are a great idea, and becoming more popular, easier to find.
 They like to snuggle, and many Pin owners (including myself), will happily report that when sleeping, they just have to be touching some part of your body (though waking up in the middle of the night, with them somehow taking up most of the queen-sized bed, and me having the very smallest few inches of the bed to lay on).
-They really are a sweet dog, and a LOT of fun to have.
+They really are a sweet dog and a lot of fun to have.
 They love to make you laugh and entertain you.